AnsonIsTheBest/2048-hacking-guide/README.md

-This repo is mainly a guide.
-If you want to play 2048 find it [here](https://github.com/gabrielecirulli/2048)
+## This repo is mainly a guide.
+If you want to play 2048 you can find it [here](https://github.com/gabrielecirulli/2048)
+ok so idk how you're here, but I assume you're coming to learn about reading others' code and make modifications on it while learning Javascript and Web development, or you can call that hacking.
+To start, you can go read index.html and you will find the explaination of the basic file system of a web application.\(Yes I've made this into a gamebook way to have fun\)